thejspr/thejspr.com/_posts/2015-02-08-previewing-emails-in-rails-4.md

 default data when previewing the mail.
 You can also use fixtures or create random models, anything goes.

-With the preview class in place, you can not go to `/rails/mailers` where you should have a link to the email preview (if nothing shows up, try restarting the webserver).
+With the preview class in place, you can now go to `/rails/mailers` where you should have a link to the email preview (if nothing shows up, try restarting the webserver).